-Refer to the text ranking introduction for ranking, and review the different match modes.
+Refer to the ranking introduction for ranking, and review the different match modes that Vespa supports per field.
 See the text search and text search through ML tutorials.
-Also relevant is the guide for Semantic Retrieval for Question Answering Applications.
-Finally, refer to Linguistics for details.
+Finally, refer to linguistics for linguistic processing in Vespa.

 Using query tracing is useful when debugging text matching.

-Text search is normally best run using a string field in index mode:
+Free-text search is normally solved using a string field in index mode:

 field album type string { indexing: summary | index }

 The album field has index mode.
-For text fields, this enables the transformations below, and increases query recall.
+For text fields, this enables transformations of the string field to increase query recall.

 Observe the linguistic transformations to the data before indexed: